Leicester City Premier League fixtures: Full 2020-21 match schedule | Goal.com

 Newly promoted West Brom provide the opposition for the Foxes on opening weekend, with games against Burnley, Manchester City and West Ham completing the first batch of matches for Brendan Rodgers' men.

-The Foxes take on Arsenal away on October 24 and that game will be followed by a meeting of minds between Rodgers and Marcelo Bielsa on Halloween as they make the trip to Elland Road to play Leeds.
+The Foxes take on Arsenal away on October 24 and that game will be followed by a meeting of minds between Rodgers and Marcelo Bielsa on Halloween as they make the trip to Elland Road to play newly promoted Leeds United.

+Their first league game against reigning champions Liverpool comes on November 21 at Anfield and they will be hoping for an early Valentine's Day treat when they welcome the Reds to the King Power Stadium on February 13.

 Among the fixtures awaiting Leicester in that period are a pre-Christmas showdown with Jose Mourinho's Tottenham, which will be followed by a clash against Manchester United on Boxing Day.
-They will head north then on January 2 to play Newcastle United.
+They will head north then on January 2 to play Newcastle United in their first match of 2021.

+Rodgers' side suffered a downturn in fortunes for the post-lockdown season conclusion in 2019-20 and they will be hoping to avoid such a scenario in 2020-21, but the fixtures have not been particularly kind for their season run-in.

+Their final three league games of the season in May are against Manchester United, Chelsea and Tottenham.

 Check out Leicester's Premier League fixture list for 2020-21 in full below.